bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 ## Organizations

 Life is short on Aumyr and every social relationship is crucial.
 For this reason, over the centuries, organizations have been created that can control and manage almost every aspect of daily life, from war to healing.
-Organizations are always looking for new members and some have the support of the Brotherhood, have offices in taverns and offer a variety of services, according to their skills.
+Organizations are always looking for new members and some have the support of the Council, have offices in taverns and offer a variety of services, according to their skills.
 As payment they use some of the riches shared by the guild, after deduction of expenses.
 Other benefits can be obtained by rank and title.

 ### The Council

 The Council controls most of the world, is home to some of the most powerful users of magic and manages everything from adventurers to bounty, from justice to religion.
 It is the organization that holds the political power (supervision of territories, trade and more).
 Although it encourages the discovery of Askari knowledge by various adventurers or explorers, the Council often keeps the activity of treasure seekers under control in the larger or older ruins, mainly to prevent destruction or collapse, preserving some dungeons as if they were important archaeological sites.

-**Structure**
+#### Structure

 The centre of power is the Inner Council, a small group of senior members of the Council.
 They are famous both for their extraordinary longevity and for holding office until their death.
 Whenever it is necessary to elect one or more senior members of the Council, a Inner Council is convened which sees all the members of the Council propose themselves for the title.
 Voting is a secret process that takes place in the Inner Rooms of the Palace of Five, in Fivestar.
 The Council often recruits adventurers to carry out some particular mission, such as recovering ancient relics, exploring dungeons or snorting out monsters and creatures in villages and towns.
 Their power makes them an excellent employer for adventurers in need of money.

 #### Reputation

 Their dual management of political and religious power has made them very powerful, almost as if they represented the very world of Aumyr.
 Like any power group, it is both loved and hated.
-Generally the Council of the Brotherhood appears publicly for sermons on the spread of magic in its various forms, to promote peace and knowledge.
+Generally the Council appears publicly for sermons on the spread of magic in its various forms, to promote peace and knowledge.
 Some conspiracy fanatics argue that it is only a puppet government and that quite different realities have real political and territorial control of the world.

 ### Guardians of Knowledge